Chris Urch: Land of Our Fathers

-Chris Urch is an English playwright.
-He trained at the Drama Centre as an actor, before turning to writing plays.
-His first full-length play Land of Our Fathers, set in a Welsh coalmine on the eve of the 1979 general election, received wide critical acclaim when it opened at Theatre503 in London in 2013.
-The play then transferred to the Trafalgar Theatre in the West End, before launching on a national tour.
+Urch’s first full-length play Land of Our Fathers, set in a Welsh coalmine on the eve of the 1979 general election, received wide critical acclaim when it opened at Theatre503 in 2013.
+The play then transferred to Trafalgar Theatre in the West End in 2014, followed by a Wales tour in 2015, and an England tour in 2016.